RitchieLab/Gene-level-statistical-colocalization/README.md

 ### Secondary signals protocol:
 * We use the following GCTA-COJO/coloc protocol in the GWAS and eQTL datasets for each lead SNP to identify putative independent secondary associations at the locus.
 * For each lead SNP, we obtain p-values conditional on the top-eQTL (p-value < chosen threshold; default = 0.0001) in the eQTL dataset at that locus using --cojo-cond option to perform stepwise regression.
 We perform stepwise regression in the GWAS dataset as well if the top-eQTL also has p-value < chosen threshold (default = 0.0001) in the GWAS dataset.
+* In our example dataset, we use 1000 genome EUR (chromosome 1) as reference dataset to calculate pairwise LD.
+In reality, it is recommended to use at least 5K individuals of same ethnicity as reference dataset.
+* We run *coloc* between GWAS and eQTL datasets (same parameters as before) at the locus using conditional probabilities obtained from COJO.

+### Collect and compile

+* We select the lead SNP with the lowest P[H3] for a given eGene and use this as the corresponding P[H3] for the gene.
+* We can subsequently filter out all genes whose P[H3]>0.5 for a given tissue (these could be LD contaminated; i.e. GWAS causal variant and eQTL are different but in LD).

+## Input files

 ```
 #sample GWAS file (pre-harmonization)